Foreign relations of Israel: Sudan

 On 23 October 2020, Sudan agreed to normalise relations with Israel in return for the Trump Administration removing Sudan from the United States' list of state sponsors of terrorism, unblocking economic aid and investment in Sudan.

 Togo

 In May 2009, Israel and Togo signed a "pact for cooperation in the economic, agricultural and educational fields" with each other.

 Uganda

 In a joint Israeli-Ugandan project, a professor from the Hebrew University of Jerusalem's Faculty of Agriculture conducted a survey of Lake Victoria with a Ugandan colleague from Makerere University.
 They found that Nile perch, introduced by the British sixty years ago, have decimated native fish populations, leading to malnutrition in the lakeside communities.
 She helped to set up artificial fish ponds to raise carp, which had disappeared from the local diet.
 The United States Agency for International Development sponsored the digging of the ponds and sent villagers to Kibbutz HaMa'apil in Emek Hefer to learn spawning techniques.
 Graduates of the training program established carp farms.

 Zambia

-Both countries have a number of bilateral agreements in force.
+Israel and Zambia maintained diplomatic relations from 1966 to 1973; they were re-established in 1991.
+Zambia opened its embassy in Tel Aviv in 2015, while Israel reopened its embassy in Lusaka in 2025.